Worship

 Lutheran worship is not defined by a particular style or sound.
 It isn’t limited to the experience of Christians who lived at one particular time or place.
 Rather, what defines Lutheran worship is our conviction that the gospel, or good news, is the power through which God is active and at work among us.
 Through the gospel, Jesus himself is present in our midst to deliver the priceless blessings he won for us through his life, death, and resurrection.

 That’s why our weekly services put the gospel on center stage.
 Our services include specially-selected Bible readings, carefully-crafted songs, a solid, relevant message, and time-tested prayers and creeds.
 Some of what we do is old.
 Some is new.
 All of it is full of the good news of Jesus.
-All of provides relief from life’s distressing noise.
+All of it provides relief from life’s distressing noise.

 That’s why our weekly services put the gospel on center stage.
 Our services include specially-selected Bible readings, carefully-crafted songs, a solid, relevant message, and time-tested prayers and creeds.
 Some of what we do is old.
 Some is new.
 All of it is full of the good news of Jesus.
-All of provides relief from life’s distressing noise.
+All of it provides relief from life’s distressing noise.

 Active & collective